 - I intro myself as the CEO.
 I felt it was good to add context.
 I could have said “Savemyass is a subscription…”.
 It’s not a big deal

-- There is a short elevator pitch which hopefully explains what the startup does.
+- There is a short elevator pitch that hopefully explains what the startup does.

 - I wrote “It’s a funny idea but it works!” as being personable is something I do (or try).